-On the surface, IPV, which refers to any behavior enacted with the primary proximal goal of causing physical harm to a romantic partner who is motivated to avoid being harmed (see Baron & Richardson, 1994), is baffling: Why would people deliberately hurt somebody with whom they have chosen to merge their life, frequently somebody whom they AQ: You have vowed, in front of their closest loved ones, to love and to cherish until death do them part?
-Indeed, although individuals unacquainted with the original the IPV literature might assume that such behav- "them". ior is vanishingly rare, a 5-minute literature review are correct, we will revert as per • would shatter this assumption (e.g., Magdol et al., 1997; McLaughlin, Leonard, & Senchak, 1992; Straus, 2004).
-In the United States, for example, approximately one in six heterosexual cohabiting or married couples experiences at least one act of IPV every year (Schafer, Caetano, & Clark, 1998; Straus & Gelles, 1986),1 and perpetration rates are considerably higher in younger and dating samples (Archer, 2000).
+On the surface, IPV, which refers to any behavior enacted with the primary proximal goal of causing physical harm to a romantic partner who is motivated to avoid being harmed (see Baron & Richardson, 1994), is baffling: Why would people deliberately hurt somebody with whom they have chosen to merge their life, frequently somebody whom they have vowed, in front of their closest loved-ones, to love and to cherish until death do them part?
+Indeed, although individuals unacquainted with the IPV literature might assume that such behavior is vanishingly rare, a 5minute literature review would shatter this assumption (e.g., Magdol et al., 1997; McLaughlin, Leonard, & Senchak, 1992; Straus, 2004).
+In the United States, for example, approximately one in six heterosexual cohabiting or married couples experiences at least one act of IPV every year

+(Schafer, Caetano, & Clark, 1998; Straus & Gelles, 1986), and perpetration rates are considerably higher in younger and dating samples (Archer, 2000).

-Also, to almost everybody's surprise, men and women perpetrate IPV at near-equal rates (Archer, 2000; Ehrensaft, Moffitt, & Caspi, 2004).2 Rather than focusing on sex differences or similarities in IPV perpetration (and on the controversies surrounding such estimates; see Straus, 1999), however, our goal in this chapter is to understand what causes people, in general, to perpetrate IPV.
+Also, to almost everybody's surprise, men and women perpetrate IPV at near-equal rates (Archer, 2000; Ehrensaft, Moffitt, & Caspi, 2004).
+Rather than focusing on sex differences or similarities in IPV perpetration (and on the controversies surrounding such estimates; see Straus.
+1999), however, our goal in this chapter is to understand what causes people, in general, to perpetrate IPV.
 On those rare occasions when the literature reveals reliable sex differences in the association of a given predictor variable with IPV perpetration, we will report these differences.
 If, however, researchers have only explored a given association among only one sex (typically among men), we will not conclude that the association applies only to members of that sex; after all, sex differences must be demonstrated rather than assumed (Felson, 2002).